camicroscope/caMicroscope/apps/model/README.md

 Clicking the plus icon will allow adding a Keras/tensorflowjs trained model.

-Select the desired model from the dropdow.
+Select the desired model from the dropdown.

 Next, zoom in to an area that you would like to predict and select the required area.